MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 ### -SkipLoadingCmdletHelp
 **Note**: This parameter is available in version 3.3.0 or later of the module.

-The SkipLoadingFormatData switch avoids downloading the cmdlet help files for REST API connections.
+The SkipLoadingCmdletHelp switch avoids downloading the cmdlet help files for REST API connections.
 You don't need to specify a value with this switch.

 When you use this switch, you don't get local help files for any cmdlet.